Sarah Burcon

 About Sarah

-Sarah Burcon is a Lecturer in the Program for Technical Communication.
+Sarah Burcon is a Lecturer IV in the Program for Technical Communication.
 She earned a Ph.D. in 20th Century American Literature from Wayne State University and an M.A. in Linguistics from Eastern Michigan University.
 Before coming to U of M, she taught composition, literature, and English as a Second Language.
 Dr. Burcon’s research interests include technical communication, American Literature, feminist theory, and popular culture.
 Some of her recent publications include a co-authored book titled How Pop Culture Shapes the Stages of a Woman’s Life; the edited collection, Fabricating the Body: Effects of Obligation and Exchange in Contemporary Discourse (2014); and a co-edited book, Women and Language: Essays on Gendered Communication Across Media (2011).

 Education